th0mazzz/Demo/README.md

 # Saturn Grades
 SaturnGrades repository of our project

+01/12/18
+-got the GUI working (ha! to people who said I couldn't) -moved on from the minimal working version GUI and began writing second version, more updates soon to come

 01/11/2018
 - Created calcAverage() for SaturnGrades.java
 - Wrote a toString() for SaturnGrades.java